Provably fair vs RNG 2026: the cryptographic check vs the server-side audit

 • If gambling has stopped being fun, the fairness model is irrelevant.
 Free, confidential help: GamCare and BeGambleAware.
 Our responsible-gambling page lists brand-side limits worth setting.

-Provably fair vs RNG FAQ
+Cryptographically transparent vs RNG FAQ

-Provably fair vs RNG, which is better?
+How does cryptographically transparent vs RNG, which is better? work?

 How does cryptographic fairness vs rng actually differ in math terms?

-Provably fair uses HMAC-SHA256 with player-controlled client seed and per-bet nonce inputs, plus operator-committed server seed (via published SHA-256 hash before the bet).
+Cryptographically transparent uses HMAC-SHA256 with player-controlled client seed and per-bet nonce inputs, plus operator-committed server seed (via published SHA-256 hash before the bet).
 The player can independently reproduce the byte-level outcome.
 Server-side RNG generates random numbers on operator servers without player-side replay capability.
 Both can produce identical statistical distributions; only the verification surface differs.

-Can a provably fair casino still cheat?
+Can a cryptographically transparent casino still cheat?

-Why isn't all online gambling provably fair?
+Why isn't all online gambling cryptographically transparent?

 Once the comparison is clear, the natural next steps are the foundational fairness content and the brand-vs-brand comparisons.